hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ### Module Structure

-Every Hummingbird projects neds a primary executable target.
+Every Hummingbird projects needs a primary executable target.
 This is the **MyApp** target in the example below.

 If a user has an OpenAPI specification for their API, a separate OpenAPI module is recommended based on [swift-openapi-generator](https://github.com/apple/swift-openapi-generator).
 This module will be used to generate the API server code.

 ```
 ├── Sources
 │   ├── MyApp
-│   └── MyAppOpenAPI # Optional
+│   └── MyAppAPI # Optional
 │
 ├── Tests
 │   └── MyAppTests